data-umbrella/data-umbrella.github.io/_posts/2023-10-17-du-pymc-study-group.md

 ## Feedback / Lessons Learned / Challenges

-#### Challenges
-- We had contributors from the West Coast of United States and Canada over to India, which spans 13.5 hours.
-It was challenging to find times which accommodated the schedule of all participants.

 ### What worked well?

 - The sessions were well spaced and at a convenient time to accommodate various time zones.